Lordegan County

 Lordegan County (شهرستان لردگان) is in Chaharmahal and Bakhtiari province, Iran.
 Its capital is the city of Lordegan.

 History

 Three villages merged to form the city of Manj-e Nesa in 2011.
 In the same year, Sardasht Rural District was separated from the Central District in the formation of Talayeh District, (Note: Renamed Rudasht District) including the new Dudera Rural District.
 In addition, four villages merged in forming the village of Sardasht, which was converted to a city in 2013.

 In 2019, Armand Rural District and Khanmirza District were separated from the county in the establishment of Khanmirza County.
 Falard District (Note: Renamed the Central District of Falard County) was separated from the county to establish Falard County in 2022.

+In late December 2025, the county joined the nationwide protests again the Iranian regime.

 Demographics

 Language

 Bakhtiari tribes are predominant inhabitants of Lordegan county.
 People mainly speak Luri language by Bakhtiari dialect, which is a member of Southwestern Iranian languages.

 Population

 At the time of the 2006 National Census, the county's population was 175,289, in 34,603 households.
 The following census in 2011 counted 194,783 people in 44,921 households.
 The 2016 census measured the population of the county as 209,681 in 54,825 households.